theh0riz0n/android_kernel_motorola_vicky/README.md

+# Motorola G72 kernel sources.
+These kernel sources were downloaded, extracted and commited to this github repository for easier access to kernel sources.
+All work of kernel sources goes to motorola team and others featured in credis file.
+I am not responsible for patching this kernel source.
+It may be updated when new kernel sources could be available until motorola releases stable Android 13.

 # How do I submit patches to Android Common Kernels

 1. BEST: Make all of your changes to upstream Linux.
 If appropriate, backport to the stable releases.